 - skin sensitivity to light

 Taking folic acid can reduce some of these side effects.
 Your doctor can tell you how much folic acid you should take.

 Methotrexate has also been linked to liver damage.
 Your doctor will do blood tests every few months during treatment to check how well your liver works.
 You should not use methotrexate if you’re pregnant or could become pregnant.
 This drug can harm your pregnancy.

 The cost of injections

-On the other hand, methotrexate only costs a fraction of what these treatments cost.
+On the other hand, methotrexate costs only a fraction of what these treatments cost.
 It comes in at about $2,000 per year.

-Under the Affordable Care Act, insurance companies must offer coverage for the treatment of chronic conditions like psoriasis.
+Under the Affordable Care Act, insurance companies must offer coverage for the treatment of chronic conditions such as psoriasis.
 The percentage of the drug cost that your insurance company covers depends on your plan.
 Insurance companies often put expensive drugs like biologics in the top tiers of their covered prescription drugs.
 Drugs in the top tiers tend to cost people more money out of pocket.

 Other treatment options